 Several Seats is a community interest company that aims to promote mental health in women of colour from ethnic minority backgrounds.
-We champion young women with lived experience and strive to create a safe space for peer-to-peer support and learning, where women can finally have a seat at the table to explore the challenges of mental health.
+We champion young women aged 18-30 years old with lived experience and strive to create a safe space for peer-to-peer support and learning, where women can finally have a seat at the table to explore the challenges of mental health.

 Government statistics show that Black African/Caribbean and Black British individuals have higher rates of mental illness and are therefore more likely to encounter mental health services.
 Minority ethnic groups are disproportionately affected by health inequalities and unfortunately there is a lack of representation in the health care service.
 They unfortunately do not accurately mirror the population that they seek to serve.